New & Expectant Parents

-At the Down syndrome Association of Greater St. Louis, our mission is to benefit the lives of individuals with Down syndrome through education, individual and family support, public awareness and advocacy.
+At the Down syndrome Association of Greater St. Louis, our mission is to serve, support, and celebrate people with Down syndrome and their families, through every stage of life.

 Welcoming a new member into your family is a wonderful experience filled with excitement and nerves and joy and love.
 If you’ve come to this section, you have likely learned that your baby has or will have Down syndrome and you want to learn more about what this means for you, your family, and your new baby.

 Our Expectant Parent section provides information and resources specific to those who are expecting a baby with Down syndrome.